facebookarchive/WEASEL/server/README.md

    UDP.

     Note that you should probably not change PORT from 53 since that is where DNS queries for your domain will go.
-You can may want to change it to another port if you are using a redirector or port forwarding, but I recommend leaving it on 53 even with redirectors.
+You may want to change it to another port if you are using a redirector or port forwarding, but I recommend leaving it on 53 even with redirectors.